-- The setXXX(String,...) and registerOutParameter(String,...) methods can only be used if all binds are procedure or function parameters only.
-The statement can contain no other binds and the parameter binds must be indicated with? and not: XX. - If you are using setXXX(int,...), setXXXAtName (String, ...) or a combination of both, then any output parameter is bound with registerOutParameter(int,...) and not registerOutParameter(String, ...), which is for named parameter notation.
+- The set XXX (String, ...) and registerOutParameter(String,...) methods can be used only if all binds are procedure or function parameters only.
+The statement can contain no other binds and the parameter binds must be indicated with a question mark (?) and not : XX. - If you are using setXXX(int,...), setXXXAtName(String,...) or a combination of both, then any output parameter is bound with registerOutParameter(int,...) and not registerOutParameter (String, ...), which is for named parameter notation.